Will Your Credit Score be Affected if You Break Your Apartment Lease?

 When FICO 9 was officially introduced in 2014, it included major changes you should know about if you consider breaking a lease.

 In addition to medical collections and third-party collections, rental payment history is incorporated into your credit score calculation.

 Rental payments are not typically reported to the credit bureaus; however, your landlord may participate in a program to report these.

 If you have a limited credit history but are making rental payments on time, it may help to boost your credit rating.

 Furthermore, if you are applying for a new apartment, it can only serve to shed a good light on you as an applicant.

 Of course, if the opposite is true, it will hurt you.

 There are many rent payment reporting services.
-Some charge a fee, while there is a couple of programs that offer this service for free.
+Some charge a fee, while a couple of programs offer this service for free.

 Typically, there is a set-up fee, along with monthly payments or transactional charges.